 Ever wonder why you might need multiple gummies to match one capsule?
 The format itself has a natural ceiling.

 - The Fat-Soluble Dilemma: Vitamins A, D, E, and K are oily and rebel against water-based gummy syrup.
-Getting them to play nice requires advanced emulsification technology-without it, dosing becomes inconsistent from piece to piece.
+Getting them to play nice requires advanced emulsification technology — without it, dosing becomes inconsistent from piece to piece.

-- The Iron Question: Iron is crucial, but its most absorbable forms can react with the gummy matrix, causing discoloration or instability.
+- The Iron Question: Iron is important, but its most absorbable forms can react with the gummy matrix, causing discoloration or instability.
 This forces a tough choice between optimal bioavailability and product integrity.
 Plus, the risk of accidental overdose makes impeccable production consistency and crystal-clear labeling a non-negotiable safety priority.

 Behind the Scenes: The Unseen Rigor